prof3ssorSt3v3/mad9011/docs/modules/week14/README.md

 ::: tip TODO Before next week

-- Finish reading the notes and watch the videos of your interest for week 14.
+- Finish reading the notes and watch the videos of your interest for Week 14.
 - Hybrid: Work on your final project **Mobile UI Visual Prototype** and show your work progress to the instructor.
   :::